emlid/Navio-SDK-Windows-IoT/README.md

 ## Known Issues

-1. Since Update 1 and IoT build 10586 it is necessary to manually start the remote debugging tools via the web interface before deployment will be successful.
-Also the remote machine name must be edited to include the port of the remote debugger, which appears in the confirmation dialog when starting them via the web interface, e.g. MyDeviceName:8116.
+1. The "Insider Preview" build is required.
-2. RC Input is super slow because we are in the middle of conversion to C++ and drivers.
+2. RC Input is not currently usable because of issues with both the standard "inbox" and "lightning" GPIO provider.
+Microsoft are providing new features in an upcoming release which may make this possible.
+The long term goal is to convert to C++ and drivers.
 Software decoding is too slow and unreliable in user mode on the Raspberry Pi, so it is delayed until after all the other components are implemented.
 Navio2 may be supported first because it has decoding hardware.
+3. Deployment/debugging will sometimes fail with protocol errors or not found, even when it is confiured correctly.
+Try again, if you can see the device in the IoT Dashboard it should work.

 ## Roadmap